 When the shopping centres, flash hotels and congested roads of the West Coast get a bit too much, retreat to the blissfully quiet East Coast.
 It’s wild and unkempt with swaying palm trees, crashing waves and dramatic vistas down the coastline.
 You won´t see paparazzi lurking on the beach for a shot of Bieber and you might not find a sunbed to rent but it´s all the more enchanting as a result.

 There are still lots of places in Barbados I want to visit… Welchman’s gully, Harrison´s Cave, the Banks beer factory and the famous Cricket Ground to name a few but hopefully this list will give you some inspiration.
-Have you got any suggestions of places to visit?
+Have you got any suggestions of best things to do in Barbados at Christmas?
 I’m always keen to hear of new secret spots on the island.

 ADDITIONAL PHOTOGRAPHY BY LAURA MENZIES.
 TO READ MORE ABOUT MY TRAVELS WITH HER, CLICK HERE.